doriordan/skuber/README.md

 Skuber is a Scala client library for [Kubernetes](http://kubernetes.io).
 It provides a fully featured, high-level and strongly typed Scala API for managing Kubernetes cluster resources (such as Pods, Services, Deployments, ReplicaSets, Ingresses  etc.) via the Kubernetes REST API server.

 NOTE: This README describes Skuber 3.
-Applications using Skuber 2 can generally easily be migrated to Skuber 3 by changing a few imports.
-The
+Applications using Skuber 2 can generally easily be migrated to Skuber 3 by changing a few imports - see the [migration guide](docs/MIGRATION2to3.md) for more details.

 ## Features

 - Comprehensive support for Kubernetes API model represented as Scala case classes